Groups

 * Edit the group name, description, and group-level settings (notification locks, custom insight preferences, learned words)

-To assign or remove the Group Admin badge, open a group from [Organization Settings → Groups](https://app.cogram.com/dashboard/settings/admin/groups) and edit its admins list.
+To assign or remove the Group Admin badge, open a group from [Group Management](https://app.cogram.com/dashboard/settings/group/all) and edit its admins list.
 Granting and revoking the badge is restricted to Owners and Admins.

 ## Managing Group Membership